Jackson Township, New Jersey: Geography

-According to the United States Census Bureau, the township had a total area of 100.55 square miles (260.43 km2), including 99.17 square miles (256.86 km2) of land and 1.38 square miles (3.57 km2) of water (1.37%).
+According to the United States Census Bureau, the township had a total area of 100.55 sqmi, comprised of 99.17 sqmi of land (98.63%) and 1.38 sqmi of water (1.37%).
 Jackson is the largest municipality by area in Ocean County.

-Vista Center (with a 2010 population of 2,095) is an unincorporated community and census-designated place (CDP) located within Jackson Township.
+Vista Center (with a 2020 population of 2,370) is an unincorporated community and census-designated place (CDP) located within Jackson Township.
 Other unincorporated communities, localities and populated places located completely or partially within the township include Archers Corner, Bennetts Mills, Burksville, Butterfly Bridge, Cassville, Colliers Mills, DeBow Corner, Francis Mills, Grayville, Harmony, Holmansville, Holmeson, Hyson, Jackson Mills, Kapps Corner, Leesville, Legler, Maryland, Midwood, New Prospect, Pleasant Grove, Prospertown, Ridgeway State Forest, Success, The Alligator, Van Hiseville, Webbsville, Whitesbridge and Whitesville.

-The township borders Lakewood Township, Manchester Township, Plumsted Township and Toms River Township in Ocean County; and Freehold Township, Howell Township, Millstone Township and Upper Freehold Township in Monmouth County.
+The township borders Lakewood Township, Manchester Township, Plumsted Township and Toms River in Ocean County; and Freehold Township, Howell Township, Millstone Township and Upper Freehold Township in Monmouth County.

 Colliers Mills Wildlife Management Area is a 12906.63 acre wildlife management area located within portions of both Jackson Township and Plumsted Township operated by the New Jersey Department of Environmental Protection's Division of Fish and Wildlife.
 Several man-made lakes are located within the township, including Success Lake in the Colliers Mills Wildlife Management Area.

 The township is one of 11 municipalities in Ocean County that are part of the Toms River watershed.